CodelyTV/pr-size-labeler/README.md

   "*.lock"
   "docs/*"
 ```

 ## 🤔 Basic concepts or assumptions

-- PR size labeler consider as a change any kind of line addition, deletion, or modification
+- PR Size Labeler considers any line addition, deletion, or modification as a change.
-- A PR will be labeled as `xl` if it exceeds the amount of changes defined as `l_max_size`
+- A PR will be labeled as 'xl' if it exceeds the amount of changes defined in `l_max_size`.

 ## ⚖️ License